-Thinking Through Fair Use Guide from the University of Minnesota
+Fair Use Evaluator from librarycopyright.net (this replaces the link from the University of Minnesota which retired their page)

 The following website has a good analysis of some past copyright cases that have won or lost based on fair use.
 They summarize the findings on each of the factors of fair use.

 Section 110 of Title 17, U.S.C., the copyright law, allows the display or performance of works such as movies and music in a face-to-face classroom with a teacher present.
 An entire film or piece of music may be shown in a classroom as long as it relates to educational objectives for the class.

 The TEACH Act is much more complicated and moves section 110 to online education.
 There are more conditions that both the instructor and the institution must meet to use the TEACH Act.
 See https://libguides.sdstate.edu/copyright/TEACH for more information.
 Also, in most cases, only segments of movies or music may be shown online.

 Works registered or published before 1925 are in the public domain and can be used without permission.

 Exception: Sound recording - the soonest any sound recording will be in the public domain is 2067.

 See https://copyright.cornell.edu/publicdomain for more information on when copyrighted works go in the public domain.

 Open Educations Resources (OER) are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use and re-purposing by others.